decentralizedthoughts/decentralizedthoughts.github.io/_posts/2025-11-22-three-round-BFT.md

 * The proof in [[ANRZ21](https://arxiv.org/abs/2102.07240)] also takes care of protocols in which other parties send round 0 messages.
 Intuitively, this should not matter as they know nothing about the input.
 Indeed, adding this is a rather straightforward extension, and we removed it from this post for clarity of the main argument.

+* For how this lower bound motivates the two-round Simplex variants, see the [Simplex chapter](https://decentralizedthoughts.github.io/2026-05-25-chapter-simplex/).

 ### Acknowledgments

 Many thanks to our co-authors Ling Ren and Zhuolun Xiang.
 Thank you, Samuel Laferriere for inspiring us to write this post.
 Thank you, Adan Irshead for the drawings.